Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Limited API to allow thread-safety without a GIL – presumably PyMutex, PyCriticalSection, and similar – will be added via the C API working group, or in a follow-up PEP.

-Limited API 3.15 will not be backwards-compatible with older CPython releases, due to removed structs and functions.
+Limited API 3.15 will not be backwards-compatible with older CPython releases, due to the need to use new PyModExport API added in PEP 793.

 Extension authors who cannot switch may continue to use Limited API 3.14 and below.
 For compatibility with free-threaded builds, they can compile using version-specific ABI – for example, compile on CPython 3.15 without defining Py_LIMITED_API.